-Unadjusted Prioritization Scores means a prioritization score that does not include a PAF.
+Unadjusted Prioritization Scores means a prioritization score that uses a PAF equal to 1.

 4. Procedures

 This document describes the procedures the Air District follows to implement Regulation 11, Rule 18.
 There are typically three major steps to implementing this rule: